 "The first day I saw some snow on the ground was my freshman year in September," Denman said.
 "And I had to go to class.
 In Texas if it gets 20 degrees you don't even go to school, even if it's not snowing.
 They don't ever cancel school here.
 I had to get used to that."
 Since that day, Denman has adjusted quite well to his new life up north.
 Now a junior and the Irish's second leading tackler with 63 tackles on the season from his inside linebacker position, Denman has become one of the top defensive players on the team.
 Denman joins Tyreo Harrison, Ronnie Nicks and Rocky Boiman to form one of the more athletic quartet of linebackers the Irish have ever had.
 Denman, Nicks and Harrison are all natives of Texas, and Texan roots have played a major role in their friendships, both and on and off the field.
-In fact, Nicks hosted Denman on his official visit as a high school senior while Denman served as Harrison's host in 1998.
-The linebackers have their own nickname for themselves.
+In fact, Nicks hosted Denman on his official visit as a high school senior while Denman served as Harrison's host in The linebackers have their own nickname for themselves.
 The Texas trio has even gotten Boiman, who hails from Ohio, to join in with the name.
-"We call outselves the Trill 'backers."
-Anthony Denman "We call ourselves the Trill 'backers," D e n m a n said.
-"Trill means true and reat.
+'We call ourselves the Trill 'backers,' Denman said.
+"Trill means true and real.
 It's a Texas thing.
-Tyreo Ilarrison, Ronnie Nicks and myself assimilated Rocky Boiman into the Trill backers.
-We're going nation-
+Tyreo Harrison, Ronnie Nicks and myself assimilated Rocky Boiman into the Trill backers.
+We're going nationwide with it.
+Though they haven't caught the attention of a national audience just yet, the junior from Rusk, Texas, has proven to be an integral part of an improving Irish defense.
+A year ago, the 6-foot-2, 233pound Denman played behind tri-captain Kory Minor at outside linebacker.
+This year, with the graduation of Bobbie Howard and Jimmy Friday from the inside positions, Denman was asked to switch positions.

-Denman position: inside linebacker year: junior awards: defensive MVP of '99 Blue-Gold game, Texas allstate selection as senior in high school notables: has second-most tackles for the Irish this season with 63, leads team with three fumble recoveries It didn't take long for Denman to make an immediate impact.
-The junior, in his first game at his new position, garnered defensive MVP honors at the Blue-Gold scrimmage in the spring.
+position: inside linebacker year: junior awards: defensive MVP of '99 Blue-Gold game, Texas allstate selection as senior in high school notables: has second-most tackles for the Irish this season with 63, leads team with three fumble recoveries It didn't take long for Denman to make an immediate The junior, in his first game at his new position, garnered defensive MVP honors at the Blue-Gold scrimmage in the spring.
 In that game Denman recorded six tackles and a sack and returned an interception 34 yards.
 Denman said the change wasn't too difficult.